pedahzur/Evolving-Paradigms/README.md

 3. Ethical Review Board: An independent ethical review board will oversee the project, ensuring compliance with ethical standards and addressing emerging ethical concerns (Grossman & Pedahzur, 2020, p.
 9).

 4. Transparent Usage Policies: Clear guidelines will be established for the appropriate use of the database, including restrictions on using the data for profiling or predictive policing (Schuurman, 2020, p.
 1019).

-Conclusion

-This research design proposes a comprehensive, dynamic, and ethically sound approach to documenting political violence using big data and artificial intelligence methodologies.
-By addressing common limitations of existing databases and incorporating flexible, collaborative elements, this project aims to provide a valuable resource for researchers studying political violence.
-The proposed relational database structure, combined with advanced data collection and processing techniques, offers a nuanced and multidimensional view of political violence events, perpetrators, and victims.
-Ongoing challenges, such as ensuring data quality, managing biases, and navigating ethical concerns, will require continuous attention and adaptation as the project evolves.